-As stated in the CDP Climate Change Reporting Guidance for 2017, there is no precise, generally accepted definition of what “low carbon energy” is.
+As stated in the CDP Climate Change Reporting Guidance, there is no precise, generally accepted definition of what “low carbon energy” is.
 No definition is found in either the GHG Protocol standards or ISO.
 For the purposes of Project Gigaton, “low carbon energy” is considered to be any type of energy that will have no direct emissions and of which the indirect emissions are considered as negligible considering the life cycle of the given technology.
 This includes power technologies such as wind, solar, tidal, geothermal and most hydro power.
 Project Gigaton also includes nuclear energy.
 Natural gas, combined cycle gas turbine and Combined Heat and Power (cogeneration), despite being less carbon intensive than other means of electricity production, like coal, are not considered in the Project Gigaton’s definition of low carbon energy.